kubos/kubos/docs/app-docs/app-guide.rst

     The ``on-deploy`` run level defines the deployment logic for the system.

-    This is a special level which will be run when the system is started if and only if this is the first time deployment has been attempted.
+    This is a special level which will be run when the system is started if deployment has not completed successfully yet.

-    TODO: Is it the first time deployment is attempted, or is it if deployment has not yet completed successfully?
-Also how do we keep track of that?
-Is it built into the API?
-    Need waaaay more details on this, since it's crazy mission critical.
+    Two U-Boot variables help keep track of this: `deployed` - boolean indicating whether deployment has been completed or not, and `deploy_start` - a timestamp that's generated the first time deployment is started.
+This is used to keep track of the delay required between initial launch and when deployment is allowed to begin.

 .. _app-manifest: